EB1811/dev-articles/ZustandStore.md

 As you can see, it's very easy to set up a Zustand store.

 ### Async Actions
-Of course, a real world application utilizes asynchronous actions, something which is rather frustrating in redux. \
+Of course, a real world application utilizes asynchronous actions, something which is rather frustrating in redux.\
 In Zustand however, performing asynchronous actions has no additional complexity.
 Simply tag make the store's funciton as async, and use the await keyword to wait for actions to finish.
 We'll move the fetch from the useEffect to the store.
 ```
-getPlanetNames: async () => {
+retrievePlanetNames: async () => {
     const planetsData = await (
         await fetch("https://swapi.dev/api/planets")
     ).json();